rfo909/CFT/README.md

 ### Editing script code

-Originally, the idea was to build code from the bottom up, one line at a time, interactively, but nowadays we usually edit script code in some editor.
+Originally, the idea was to build code from the bottom up, one line at a time, interactively, but nowadays we usually edit the script file code in some editor.

 The shortcut @e opens current script file to be edited in notepad or notepad++ on windows, and whatever preferred editor is selected on Linux.